Lindamood-Bell is committed to teaching

 The Human Learning and Behavior branch of the National Institute of Health has funded multiple research studies involving the Lindamood® concepts.
 Pat’s professional experience included public school, university, and hospital settings, in addition to her private practice and time as an adjunct instructor for the University of California.

 Each year on August 27th, Pat’s birthday, we remember and celebrate her many contributions to Lindamood-Bell and the field of education.
-We especially remember her for the beliefs that she imparted to each of us: that every person could learn to his or her potential, that we could make a difference, and a belief in the good in each individual—and in each of us
+We especially remember her for the beliefs that she imparted to each of us: that every person could learn to his or her potential, that we could make a difference, and that there is good in each individual—and in each of us.

 Who can we help?

 We work with children and adults of all ages and levels.